 - Both the first and second courses are served on the same plate.

 - When you have one large plate where all your food is distributed on it, the visual sensation of satisfaction is more effective.

 - It forces you to include all of the basic nutrients from the food pyramid.

 - You should also understand that every moment of the day requires different and adequate proportions.

-- Your breakfast shouldn’t be the same as your lunch, nor should your lunch be the same as your dinner.
+- And, finally, your breakfast shouldn’t be the same as your lunch, nor should your lunch be the same as your dinner.

 Let’s look at the main components you should try to remember.

 The following proportions are what you should strive to include in your first meal of your day.